 Toddler Tantrums

-If you’re a parent you have likely experienced “toddler tantrums” and if you’re not yet a parent you most definitely have heard about toddler tantrums.
+If you’re a parent, you’ve likely encountered the notorious “toddler tantrums.”
+And if you’re not yet a parent, you’ve probably heard about them!

-Most parents brace themselves for the toddler years where their child displays angry outbursts, aggression, upset and frustration.
-Behaviours which appear unreasonable.
+Most parents brace themselves for the toddler years, anticipating angry outbursts, aggression, and intense frustration.
+These behaviours often seem unreasonable and can leave parents feeling helpless.

-Believe it or not, toddlers aren’t deliberately out to get you.
-They don’t deliberately push your buttons and they certainly aren’t malicious, despite how it feels.
+Believe it or not, toddlers aren’t intentionally trying to frustrate you.
+They don’t deliberately push your buttons, and they certainly aren’t being malicious, even if it feels that way in the moment.

 HALT